 We also produce monthly Research Roundups; explore our News pages to find out more.

-Public talks, seminars, workshops and lectures
+Public lectures, seminars, workshops and festivals

 Mostly free and always fascinating, we offer a wealth of public engagement events throughout the year.
 In addition, we host high-profile national events such as the annual Winchester Writers' Festival (photo below) and Peacejam UK, to name but a few.